LeonardoVA/Simple-Http-Phonebook/README.md

 Installation instructions:

-Download the jar & the textfile place textfile in home directory.
+Download the jar & the textfile then place textfile in home directory.

-If that is unkonwn load up the jar in console and it should print out your home directory for you.
+If that is unknown when you run the jar in console it should print out your home directory for you.

+Run the jar if you haven't already.

 Navigate in a browser to localhost:6060/help for usage or proceed to use one of the following commands.